MPAS-Dev/MPAS-Model/docs/ocean/design_docs/vert-lagrang-remap/vert-lagrang-remap.rst

 Contributors: Darren Engwirda, Xylar Asay-Davis, Carolyn Begeman

-Requirement: For the same target grid, the solution for layer thicknesses and key prognostic variables using VLR is within a non-climate-changing threshold value [presumably greater than machine precision?] of the solution using split-explicit and RK4 after a few timesteps.
+For the same target grid and problem, the solution for layer thicknesses and key prognostic variables using VLR is within a non-climate-changing threshold value [presumably greater than machine precision?] of the solution using split-explicit and RK4 after a few timesteps.

 Requirement: performance
 ^^^^^^^^^^^^^^^^^^^^^^^^